apache/incubator-xtable/README.md

 ```
 - `tableFormats` is a list of formats you want to create from your source tables
 - `tableBasePath` is the basePath of the table
-- `dataBasePath` is an optional field specifying the path to the data files.
+- `tableDataPath` is an optional field specifying the path to the data files.
 If not specified, the tableBasePath will be used.
 For Iceberg source tables, you will need to specify the `/data` path.
 - `namespace` is an optional field specifying the namespace of the table and will be used when syncing to a catalog.
 - `partitionSpec` is a spec that allows us to infer partition values.
 This is only required for Hudi source tables.
 If the table is not partitioned, leave it blank.
 If it is partitioned, you can specify a spec with a comma separated list with format `path:type:format`
   - `path` is a dot separated path to the partition field